ohusiev/spacer-hb-framework/README.md

 > **Working directory set-up by default built in a simple way, i.e it is assumed to be a single project (i.e: single Case Study per root directory tree).**

+The framework was developed as part of a PhD dissertation titled *"Exploring and Supporting Energy Communities through Spatially Integrated Methods in Local Energy Planning."*

+It integrates various aspects, such as building stock geometric inventory, energy flexibility, and renewable energy deployment estimation.
+As a methodological proposal and toolkit for ECs planning, it expands upon the published study:

+O. Husiev, O. U. Arrien, and M. Enciso-Santocildes, *“Spatial analysis of energy communities and energy vulnerabilities in Spain,”* Utilities Policy, vol. 95, p.
+101954, Aug.
+2025, doi: 10.1016/j.jup.2025.101954

+The framework links census-level statistical boundaries with building-specific data, combining geospatial vector/raster layers and tabular inputs.
+Python-based automation scripts streamline several core processes.
+While this project does not include full front-end/backend integration or database infrastructure, it builds on open-source tools otherwise available typically as commercial software or requiring large, detailed datasets.

-**The central case study used to build and partially verify the framework’s outputs is the Otxarkoaga neighborhood in Bilbao, Northern Spain.
-This case has also been featured in the following scientific publications:**
+The central case study used to build and partially verify the framework’s outputs is the Otxarkoaga neighborhood in Bilbao, Northern Spain.
+This case has also been featured in the following scientific publications:

 - [doi: 10.1016/j.enbuild.2014.10.018](https://doi.org/10.1016/j.enbuild.2014.10.018)
 - [doi: 10.1016/j.enconman.2016.08.042](https://doi.org/10.1016/j.enconman.2016.08.042)